Deep Model Predictive Control with Stability Guarantees: Introduction

-In this article, we follow the method proposed in \cite{DMRAC} to train the inner layer weights for a control affine non-linear discrete time system.
-The outer layer weights are updated according to discrete adaptive weight update law.
-We employ tube based MPC to ensure that the uncertain state trajectory stay within a tube around a nominal reference trajectory.
-In contrast to \cite{NNMPC_Findeisen, robust_action_governor}, we employ bounded activation functions in the outermost layer and project their weights in a bounded set to ensure boundedness of the learning based controller.
-Then we assign the remaining control authority to MPC for the sake of optimality under constraints.
-This manuscript is organized as follows: We present a problem setup in \secref{s:setup}.
+We present a problem setup in \secref{s:setup}.
 The formulation of adaptive controller and the MPC controller are given in \secref{s:adaptive} and \secref{s:MPC}, respectively.
 Our overall algorithm and its stability is discussed in \secref{s:stability}.
 We validate our theoretical results with the help of a numerical experiments in \secref{s:experiment} and conclude in \secref{s:epilogue}.
+Our proofs are given in the appendix in a consolidated manner.